databricks-edu/build-tooling/bdc/README.md

 The `notebooks` section is a list of notebooks to be processed and included in the course.
 Each notebook is parsed and stored in the output DBC file(s).
-Optionally, source notebooks can be processed by the [master parser](../master_parse/README.md), producing multiple output notebooks.
+Optionally, source notebooks can be processed by the [master parser][], producing multiple output notebooks.

 The notebooks are assumed to be in source-export format.